 Although its unjustly bad image persists, fat is the most critical macronutrient when doing intermittent fasting.

 Pure natural fat, such as extra virgin olive oil, causes almost no insulin reaction.
-For this reason, fat not only supports weight loss but also other health benefits of fasting.
+For this reason, fat supports weight loss and other health benefits of fasting.

 Also, animal and saturated fats’ reputation is far worse than the scientifically proven reality.
 According to recent studies, saturated fatty acids protect against heart attacks and strokes (Siri-Tariano et al. 201050).